PureStorage-OpenConnect/openstack-docs/source/cinder/key_concepts/section_cinder-key-concepts.rst

 .. note::

-   Pure Storage drivers support multi-attachment of volumes for iSCSI, FC and NVMe protocols from the Stein release.
+   Everpure drivers support multi-attachment of volumes for iSCSI, FC and NVMe protocols from the Stein release.
 This enables attaching a volume to multiple servers simultaneously and can be configured by creating an extra-spec ``multiattach="<is> True`` for the associated